Organizational Units

 Discussion threads and care channels (see the yellow section below for a clarification in this regard)

-Access to discussion threads and care channels is additionally controlled using teams.
+Access to discussion threads and care channels is additionally controlled using .

 Two members of the same organizational unit will only see the same discussion threads or care channels associated with a given patient if they also have access to the same team (with the correct permissions).